 When you first enroll, you will sign up for Medicare Part A hospital insurance.
 If you’ve worked and paid Medicare payroll taxes for at least 10 years, there will be no premium.
 You’ll be given a choice of signing up for Medicare Part B medical insurance, which covers things such as doctor visits and outpatient services.

 You’ll also be able to sign up for a Medicare Advantage plan, sometimes called Medicare Part C. It helps cover out-of-pocket expenses such as copayments, coinsurance and deductibles.
-You’ll also be able to select prescription drug coverage through a Medicare Part D plan.
+If you stay with Original Medicare, you’ll be able to select stand-alone prescription drug coverage through a Medicare Part D plan.
+Otherwise, Medicare Part D is often included in a Medicare Advantage plan.

 Open Enrollment Periods for Medicare